Characteristic Evolution and Matching: 3D Characteristic Evolution

 \subsection{Coordinatization of the sphere}

 Any characteristic code extending to $\mathcal{I}^+$ requires the ability to handle tensor fields and their derivatives on the sphere.
 Spherical coordinates and spherical harmonics are natural analytic tools for the description of radiation, but their implementation in computational work requires dealing with the impossibility of smoothly covering the sphere with a single coordinate grid.
 Polar coordinate singularities in axisymmetric systems can be regularized by standard tricks.
 In the absence of symmetry, these techniques do not generalize and would be especially prohibitive to develop for tensor fields.
+Because of the natural use of null-spherical coordinates in characteristic evolution, this differs from Cauchy evolution where spherical harmonics can be properly described in a Cartesian coordinate system.

 The development of grids smoothly covering the sphere has had a long history in computational meteorology that has led to two distinct approaches: (i) the stereographic approach in which the sphere is covered by two overlapping patches obtained by stereographic projection about the North and South poles~\cite{browning}; and (ii) the cubed-sphere approach in which the sphere is covered by the 6 patches obtained by a projection of the faces of a circumscribed cube~\cite{ronchi}.
 A discussion of the advantages of each of these methods and a comparison of their performance in a standard fluid testbed are given in~\cite{browning}.
 In numerical relativity, the stereographic method has been reinvented in the context of the characteristic evolution problem~\cite{eth}; and the cubed-sphere method has been reinvented in building an apparent horizon finder~\cite{thornburgf}.
-The cubed sphere module, including the interpatch transformations, has been integrated into the Cactus toolkit and later applied to black hole excision~\cite{thornburge}.
+The cubed sphere module, including the interpatch transformations, has been integrated into the Cactus toolkit~\cite{cactus} and applied to black hole excision and numerous other problems in numerical relativity~\cite{thornburge,cubed1,cubed2,cubed3,cubed4,cubed5,cubed6,cubed7,cubed8,cubed9}.
 Perhaps the most ingenious treatment of the sphere, based upon a toroidal map, was devised by the Canberra group in building their characteristic code~\cite{bartnumeth}.
 These methods are described below.